xy2i/anti-idle-ascended/README.md

 and it will run with the same lifecycle as Flash.
 This is how we can port the flash MovieClips.

-You might need to set up [associated editor](https://docs.godotengine.org/en/stable/tutorials/editor/external_editor.html) for Godot to open the files in VSCode or your editor.
+You might need to set up an [associated editor](https://docs.godotengine.org/en/stable/tutorials/editor/external_editor.html) for Godot to open the files in a text editor of your choice like VSCode.
 After this, the `Loader.cs` file should show up.

-### Porting the code to C #
+### Porting the code to C#

 You can find the original frame_1 code.